yfjdctjdvgfuuv-creator/openai-fm/README.md

 ### Contributing

+.

-You are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions.
+## LicenseYou are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions 🎬 Scene 1 (0–4 sec)

-## License
+🌄 Subah ka gaon
+Kachcha rasta, ped, mitti ke ghar
+Ek pyara doggy zameen par baitha hai
+Uske pair par chot lagi hui, aankhon mein dard
+🎵 Soft emotional music

 This project is licensed under the MIT License.
 See the LICENSE file for details.